 - Transient: Disable field data persistence to avoid saving sensitive information.
 Data is not stored in Arengu.

-- Multiline: Increase the height of the container for
+- Multiline: Increase the height of the container for longer response.

 There are other options to include a Placeholder Text (a descriptive text displayed inside the input field until it is filled by the user), incorporate a Default Value or specify the minimum and maximum character length of the user input.